zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 ## Scope

-It is assumed that *Child Zone* is tested and reported by [Basic04] and [DNSSEC11].
 This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server (handled by [Basic04]).

-This test case will be terminated if not both DS in the parent zone and DNSKEY in the *Child Zone* are found (also see [DNSSEC11]).
+If no DS record is found in the parent zone or no DNSKEY record is found in the *Child Zone* then this test case will be terminated (also see [DNSSEC11]).

-It is not reported in this test case if the parent servers are unresponsive or inconsistent.
+This test case does not report if the parent servers are unresponsive or inconsistent.